TragicNet/MZRUN/README.md

 # How to Use

-Extract the zip, rename the the folder to MZRUN and put the folder in the "bin" folder.
+Extract the zip, rename the folder to MZRUN and put the folder in the "bin" folder.